Electa-Git/FlexPlan.jl/docs/src/example_scripts.md

 ## How to run scripts

-A number of example scripts have been provided within FlexPlan.jl under "FlexPlan/examples".
+A number of example scripts have been provided within ```FlexPlan.jl``` under ```"FlexPlan/examples"```.
 The general structure of the example scripts is as follows.

 ## Step 1: Declaration of the required packages and solvers

-The required packages for FlexPlan.jl are PowerModels.jl and PowerModelsACDC.jl.
+The required packages for FlexPlan.jl are ```PowerModels.jl``` and ```PowerModelsACDC.jl```.
 You cane declare the packages as follows, and use short names to access specific functions wihtout having to type the full package name every time.

 ``` julia
 import PowerModels; const _PM = PowerModels